Florida Tropical House

-The Florida Tropical House is a beach house located on Lake Michigan's shoreline in Beverly Shores, Indiana.
+The Florida Tropical House is a beach house on the Lake Michigan shoreline in Beverly Shores, Indiana, US.
 It was built in 1933 as part of the Homes of Tomorrow Exhibition at the 1933 World's Fair in nearby Chicago.
-Today it is part of the Century of Progress Architectural District, a historic district.
+It is part of the Century of Progress Architectural District, a historic district.

 After years of disrepair, the house is being renovated and is subleased to a private renter who has agreed to cover the restoration costs.
 The house was designed so its inside and outside environments can be continuous.
 Its exterior was designed in the Modernist style by architect Robert Law Weed and painted a Floridian pink.

 The house, with four other 1933 exhibition homes nearby, were added to the National Register of Historic Places in 1986.
 They are collectively known as the World's Fair Houses.

 Construction

 The Florida House (as it was called originally) was built in 1933 for the Homes of Tomorrow Exhibition of the 1933 World's Fair by the State of Florida to showcase itself and to entice tourism to the state.
 The construction was carried out by the Deigaard & Preston construction firm for a total of approx. $15,000.

 The house was moved to its current location by real estate developer Robert Bartlett.
 Bartlett, who wanted to establish a resort community in the area complete with a golf course, hotel, and botanical garden, was responsible for moving six of the exhibition's homes to the area, brought to Beverly Shores by barge in 1935.